Ozempic for weight loss

 Leptin mainly acts on your brain stem and hypothalamus, inhibiting or preventing hunger and regulating energy expenditure.
 When you are well-fed, leptin levels should be high, signaling your body to suppress appetite and burn off fat cell energy as fuel.
 Overweight or obese people can become leptin-resistant, meaning the brain does not respond as sensitively to leptin.
 Leptin resistance can lead to feelings of excessive hunger and sluggish use of stored energy (i.e. , fat).
 The moral of the story is, semaglutide may improve leptin sensitivity by regulating leptin and preventing resistance to this powerful satiety hormone.

-In our clinic, for patients being prescribed Ozempic, we target around one-half to one pound of weight loss per week.
+In our clinic, for patients on our Semaglutide Seattle program, we target around one-half to one pound of weight loss per week.

 According to a large, randomized controlled study, at the maximum dose of Ozempic for weight loss, obese patients lost an average of 6% of their body weight at week 12, 12% at week 28, and 15% at week 68.